FoldingAtHome/fah-node/README.md

 Even if the machine a ``fah-node`` runs on was compromised or it is run by someone you do not trust, your swarm is still protected.
-The token used to authenticate your clients with the swarm sets up a secure communication channel that ensures the node itself cannot tamper with or evesdrop on the communication between your F@H account and your swarm.
+The token used to authenticate your clients with the swarm sets up a secure communication channel that ensures the node itself cannot tamper with or eavesdrop on the communication between your F@H account and your swarm.
 The worst a hostile ``fah-node`` could do is deny remote access to your swarm.